MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/phone-numbers-for-audio-conferencing.md

 Puoi visualizzare gli altri numeri di accesso esterno facendo clic sul collegamento **Trova un numero locale** nell'invito alla riunione.

-## <a name="dial-in-phone-numbers-set-on-an-audio-conferencing-bridge"></a>Numeri di telefono di accesso esterno impostata su un ponte per conferenze audio
+## <a name="dial-in-phone-numbers-set-on-an-audio-conferencing-bridge"></a>Numeri di telefono con accesso esterno impostati in un Bridge per audioconferenza

 There are two types of audio conferencing phone numbers that can be assigned to your conferencing bridge: **Shared** and **Dedicated**.
 Both types of these numbers can be used by any caller to join audio meetings that are being held in your organization.